EARN YOUR ORGANIZATIONAL PSYCHOLOGY DEGREE AT SC!

 Visit our faculty page to view current psychology instructors.

-The Bachelor of Arts in psychology focuses on an essential and fundamental understanding of the major elements in the field of psychology.
-Students in this major will evaluate psychological theories and research while examining ethical issues in the practical application of psychological theories.
-Individuals enrolled in this major can enrich their skills and abilities in organizational life and choose to pursue employment in a variety of organizational roles including, but not limited to, intake workers, child care workers, social service workers, and administrative support personnel.
+The Bachelor of Science in Organizational Psychology degree focuses on an essential and fundamental understanding of the major elements in the field of psychology with additional focus on organizational psychology and its impact in the workplace.
+Students in this major will evaluate psychological theories and research, apply psychological theories and principles to organizations, and examine ethical issues in the practical application of psychological theories.
+Individuals enrolled in this major can enrich their skills and abilities to solve problems in the workplace, improve productivity and workplace quality.
+The Bachelor of Science with an organization psychology major is designed for both individuals who wish to complete a general degree in organizational psychology or prepare for an advanced degree in psychology.

 - Minimum GPA of 2.0